 Each year, 3 million senior adults are treated in emergency rooms for fall injuries.
 One out of five falls results in a serious injury, such as a broken bone or a head injury.
 Understandably, many people who fall become so afraid of falling again that they begin avoiding activities they once enjoyed.
-Sometimes they become afraid of going out at all.
+They may even become afraid of going out at all.

 - changes in vision, such as cataracts